Disabled Veteran Property Tax Exemption

 If you have questions please feel free to call The Colorado Division of Veterans Affairs at 303-284-6077 or fax an application into our office at 303-284-3163

-Property Tax Deferral for Seniors and Active Military Personnel
+Property Tax Deferral Program for Seniors and Active Military Personnel

-This program defers the payment of property taxes as the State Treasurer’s office may make tax payments directly to the county on behalf of the participant for the tax amount due.
-The loan is logged as a lien against the participants property that does not have to be remitted until the participant no longer qualifies to defer the taxes.
-Send the application to the respective county treasurer between January 1 and April 1 of each year.
+The State Treasurer’s office makes tax payments directly to the county on behalf of the participant for the tax amount due.
+The loan is logged as a lien against the participant’s property that does not have to be remitted until the participant no longer qualifies to defer their property taxes.
+Click here for a list of outstanding loans by county.

-- The total value of liens against the property cannot exceed 100% of the assessed market value.
+- The total value of liens against the property (mortgages, deferrals, and/or deeds of trust) cannot exceed 100% of the assessed market value.

-- Mortgage lender agrees that the states in the property takes priority over all other interests.
+- Mortgage lender agrees that the state’s interest in the property would take priority over all other interests.

-- The deferral amount must be paid upon sale or transfer of the property (if not paid before).
+- The deferral amount must be paid upon sale or transfer of the property.
+The deferral amount can also be paid any time prior to sale or transfer without affecting future eligibility.